Healthy Italian Cooking at Home

 Fennel

-• 4 fillets (each about 6 ounces and 1 inch thick), skinned
+- 4 fillets (each weighing about 6 ounces and 1 inch thick)

 Squeeze juice from 1 lemon; cut the remaining lemon into very thin slices.

-Put onion, fennel, artichokes, oregano, lemon juice and lemon slices, 3/4 teaspoons salt, 1/4 cup water, and 2 tablespoons olive oil into a large saute pan or deep pot.
+Put onion, fennel, artichoke hearts, oregano, lemon juice and lemon slices, 3/4 teaspoon salt, 1/4 cup water and 2 tablespoons olive oil into a large saute pan.
 Cover pan.

 Bring to a low boil.
-Reduce heat, and gently simmer, stirring occasionally, until artichokes are tender, about 15 minutes.
+Reduce heat and gently simmer, stirring occasionally, until vegetables are tender, about 15 minutes.
 Remove to a bowl.
 Set aside.

-In same pan season both sides of fish with salt, pepper and a light coating of flour.
+Season both sides of the fish fillets with salt, pepper and a light coating of flour.

-Heat 1 tablespoon oil in a large skillet over medium heat until very hot but not smoking.
+In the same skillet, heat 1 tablespoon oil over medium heat until very hot but not smoking.
 Add fillets.
-Reduce heat to medium-low, and cook fillets, without moving them, until bottoms are golden brown, 4 to 5 minutes.
-Carefully flip; cook until fish is opaque and flakes easily, 2 to 3 minutes more.
+Reduce heat to medium-low and cook fillets, without moving them, until bottoms are golden brown, 4 to 5 minutes.
+Carefully turn; cook until fish is opaque and flakes easily, 2 to 3 minutes more.

-Return artichoke mixture to pan and warm a minute or two.
+Return artichoke mixture to the pan and warm for a minute or two.
 Spoon 1/2 cup artichoke mixture over each fillet.
 Garnish with fennel fronds.

 Servings: 4